 Our cash balances are held in various locations around the world.
-As of August 30, 2014, and August 31, 2013, cash and cash equivalents of \$19.3 million and \$38.2 million, respectively, were held outside of the U.S. and were generally utilized to support liquidity needs in our foreign operations.
+As of August 29, 2015, and August 30, 2014, cash and cash equivalents of \$64.9 million and \$19.3 million, respectively, were held outside of the U.S. and were generally utilized to support liquidity needs in our foreign operations.
 We intend to continue to permanently reinvest the cash held outside of the U.S. in our foreign operations.

-For the fiscal year ended August 30, 2014, our after-tax return on invested capital ("ROIC") was 31.9% as compared to 32.7% for the comparable prior year period.
-ROIC is calculated as after-tax operating profit

-(excluding rent charges) divided by average invested capital (which includes a factor to capitalize operating leases).
-The decrease in ROIC is primarily due to the increase in average debt.
+For the fiscal year ended August 29, 2015, our after-tax return on invested capital ("ROIC") was 31.2% as compared to 32.1% for the comparable prior year period.
+ROIC is calculated as after-tax operating profit (excluding rent charges) divided by average invested capital (which includes a factor to capitalize operating leases).
+The decrease in ROIC is primarily due to the increase in average debt, along with the impact of recent investments in the business.
+The return on these investments is currently diluting our operating margins.
 We use ROIC to evaluate whether we are effectively using our capital resources and believe it is an important indicator of our overall operating performance.